MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-site-collection.md

 - MBS150
 - MET150
 ms.assetid: 3a3d7ab9-5d21-41f1-b4bd-5200071dd539
-description: "Learn how to create SharePoint sites."
+description: "Learn how to create SharePoint site collections."
 ---

-# Create a site collection
+# Create a site

-This article describes how global admins and SharePoint admins in Office 365 can create sites.
+This article describes how global admins and SharePoint admins in Office 365 can create sites (previously called "site collections").

 For info about creating site collections in SharePoint Server, see [Create a site collection in SharePoint Server](/SharePoint/sites/create-a-site-collection).